 What is XTDB?

 XTDB’s approach to temporality is inspired by SQL:2011, but makes it ubiquitous, practical and transparent during day-to-day development.
 All tables include 4 temporal columns by default which are maintained automatically.
 However queries are assumed to query 'now' unless otherwise specified.
-Non-valid historical data is filtered out during low-level processing using a dedicated temporal index at the heart of the design.
+Non-valid historical data is filtered out during low-level processing at the heart of the internal design.

 Supports the full spectrum between normalized relational modeling and dynamic document-like storage without compromising data type fidelity (i.e. unlike JSONB).

-A native SQL dialect combined with a Datalog query language offers a more productive application development experience alongside rich data analysis (without ETL to another system).
+The combination of a native SQL implementation alongside XTQL offers a more productive application development experience without sacrificing rich data analysis (and without ETL to another system).

 Strong data consistency built around linearized, single-writer transaction processing.

 Accurate and immutable temporal record versioning to mitigate the complexities of application logic and handle out-of-order data ingestion.